Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 The last, smaller geographical chapter is:

-6. The persecution of jews outside of Europe
+• The persecution of Jews outside of Europe

-(with a statement of Prof. Kum’a Ndumbe titled: “The right to remembrence”)
+(with a statement of Prof. Kum’a Ndumbe titled: “The right to remembrance”)

 Large version of the World Map as PDF here.